Topological characterization of canonical Thurston obstructions: Topological characterization of canonical obstructions

-If we assume that $r(\sigma_f(\tau)) = r(\tau)$ then $\mod B \le r$, hence $B$ is an annulus homotopic to $\gamma$ with maximal possible modulus and the last inequality is, in fact, an equality.
+If we assume that $r(\sigma_f(\tau)) = r(\tau)$ then $\mod B \le r$, hence $B$ is an annulus homotopic to $\gamma$ relative to $Q_f$ with maximal possible modulus and the last inequality is, in fact, an equality.
 Hence, the closure of $B$ must be the whole Riemann sphere; and $A_i$ are round subannuli of $B$ and their closure covers $B$.
 If there were only one preimage $A_1$ of $A$, then the degree $d_1$ would have to be equal to 1; this would imply that $f$ is not a Thurston map but a homeomorphism because the closure of $B=A_1$ is the whole sphere.
 Every two adjacent annuli share a common boundary component $\alpha$ which is an analytic curve.
 Then the corresponding boundary component $\beta=f_\tau(\alpha)$ of $B$ is piece-wise (except for possibly at the images of critical points) smooth.
 Since both adjacent to $\alpha$ annuli are mapped to $A$, $\beta$ has only one complementary component.
 We conclude that $\beta$ is a smooth curve segment connecting two critical values of $f$ and passing through no other critical value, because a component of the preimage of $\beta$ is a simple closed curve.
 Moreover, all critical points of $f_\tau$ in $\alpha$ are of degree 2.
 If the number of annuli $k$ is at least 3 then the same is true for the other boundary component $\delta$ of $A$.
 Hence there exist at least 4 critical values -- at least two in each complementary component of $A$ -- and this yields the statement of the theorem.

 We can reduce the case $k=2$ to the case, say, $k=4$ by considering the second iterate of $f$.
-Alternatively, we can prove it directly as follows.
+Alternatively, we can prove the theorem in the case $k=2$ directly as follows.